eclipse-opensovd/opensovd-core/docs/architecture/architecture/gateway.md

 In gateway mode, the server:
 1. Loads configuration from `sovd_server_apps.conf` to identify available endpoints and adapters.
-2. Initializes communication channels with ECUs via protocol-specific adapters (e.g., UDS, DoIP, IPC).
+2. Initializes communication channels with ECUs via protocol-specific adapters (e.g., REST API's, IPC).
 3. Listens for incoming SOVD-REST requests on a specified IP and port.
 4. Routes requests to the correct ECU based on endpoint mapping.